Follow Us On:

 The original division of Asia and Europe, East and West, Orient and Occident derived from military competition over routes and resources flowing across ancient Eurasia.
 Ancient empires thus invented cultural boundaries that we still live with today; how these territorial identities came down to the present is a long story that we will follow in the coming chapters.
 Chandragupta won wars for Magadha in Sind and may have fought Alexander the Great in Punjab before Alexander’s army mutinied to force a Greek retreat down the Indus in 327 BCE.

 Alexander then sailed to Mesopotamia and died in Babylon at age thirty-four.
-After Alexander’s death in 323 BCE, Chandragupta, turned his attention to Northwestern India (modern Pakistan), where he defeated the satrapies (described as “prefects” in classical Western sources) left in place by Alexander.
+After Alexander died in 323 BCE, Chandragupta, turned his attention to Northwestern India (modern Pakistan), where he defeated the satrapies (described as “prefects” in classical Western sources) left in place by Alexander.
 Chandragupta marched east, conquered his overlords, and became South Asia’s first emperor.
 He launched his Maurya imperial dynasty by building on Magadha victories to incorporate janapadas in a structure of military command that eventually deployed nine thousand elephants, thirty thousand cavalry, eight thousand chariots, and several hundred thousand soldiers on its many battlefields.
 Supporting its war machine with taxes, troops, provisions, commanders, and victories preoccupied the Maurya state, which sustained an official elite that was the first of its kind.
-Elite intellectuals became the brains of empire.
+Elite intellectuals became the brains of the empire.
 One legendary figure was Kautilya, known as the author of the Arthasastra, a manual of statecraft and administration.
 This text was not completed until the Gupta age, six hundred years later, and thus it constitutes one of many links between the two classical empires of the Ganga basin.

 The Mauryan Empire, which Chandragupta founded, owes its name to the house of the Mauryas, under whose rule the Indian subcontinent saw, for the first time in history, a considerable degree of political unity.
 The empire lasted until 187 BC.

 The Mauryan Empire was very strong and independent because it had some kind of political unity.
 Everything starts at the Mauryan capital.
-The Mauryan capital was at Pataliputra (present day Patna), the chief city of the old kingdom of Magadha.
+The Mauryan capital was at Pataliputra (present-day Patna), the chief city of the old kingdom of Magadha.

-The economy, in all its important aspects, was controlled by the state, and mines, forests, large farms, munitions, and spinning industries were state owned and managed.
+The economy, in all its important aspects, was controlled by the state, and mines, forests, large farms, munitions, and spinning industries were state-owned and managed.
 The people were divided into seven endogamous groups– philosophers, peasants, herdsmen, traders, soldiers, government officials, and councilors.
 The army was composed of the four traditional Indian divisions: forces mounted on elephants, on chariots, cavalry, and infantry, and tended to be large (Chandragupta’s forces reputedly numbered 600,000 men).

 The religious life of the empire may perhaps best be characterized as pluralistic.
 The general religious policy of the Mauryas was to encourage tolerance.
 In modern times the Maurya Empire is remembered as one of the golden ages of Indian history, a time when the country was united and independent.

 Chandragupta Maurya renounced his throne to his son, Bindusara, who became the new Mauryan Emperor.
-Chandragupta then became an ascetic under the Jain saint Bhadrabahu Swami, migrating south with him and ending his days in self-starvation at Shravanabelagola, in present day Karnataka.
+Chandragupta then became an ascetic under the Jain saint Bhadrabahu Swami, migrating south with him and ending his days in self-starvation at Shravanabelagola, in present-day Karnataka.